MicrosoftDocs/globalization/globalization/design/internationalization.md

   Some fonts may not even have an italic form.
   Consider the impact to your design if you need to use other method to differentiate text or allow alternate emphasis methods for non-Latin text.

-- Capitalization can matter—or is not applicable.
+- Capitalization can matter, or is not applicable depending on language.

   - Using all lower-case is not linguistically appropriate in all languages.
-    For example, automatic un-capitalization for German would lead to grammatically wrong sentences: certain types of words, like nouns, names, gerunds, must start with upper case.
+    For example, automatic un-capitalization for German would lead to grammatically incorrect sentences: certain types of words, like nouns, names, gerunds, must start with upper case.
-    There are some people who use lowercase throughout for their communication, but they may be considered extremely informal or flippant.
-    The user can still understand the meaning if all is lowercase (even though it’s not always that easy), but is generally inappropriate.

   - Using all upper-case may not provide a design change for scripts that have no casing.
     Ensure automatic capitalization is using the correct rules or the meaning of the word could be changed (Turkish and Greek are particularly problematic).